amryamanah/rest-harviewer/README.md

 - POST		/upload				Upload, analyze, and save analyze result in database
 - GET		/delete/?label="labelname"	delete all data with label="labelname"
 - DELETE	/delete/?label="labelname"	delete all data with label="labelname"
+- GET		/find/:label			get all data with label = "label"
 - GET		/harviewer/:label/:type		return list of all datatype with label = "labelname"